-Plan Description - The District contributes to the Health Care Trust Fund (HCTF), a cost-sharing multipleemployer post-employment healthcare plan administered by the PERA.
-The HCTF provides a health care premium subsidy to PERA benefit recipients and their eligible beneficiaries.
+Plan Description - The District contributes to the Health Care Trust Fund (HCTF), a cost-sharing multiple-employer postemployment healthcare plan administered by PERA.
+The HCTF provides a health care premium subsidy and health care programs to PERA benefit recipients and their eligible beneficiaries.
 Title 24, Article 51, Part 12 of the CRS, as amended, assigns the authority to establish the HTCF benefit provisions to the State Legislature.
 PERA issues a publicly available annual financial report that includes financial statements and required supplementary information for the HCTF.
 That report may be obtained as described previously.

 Funding Policy - The District is required to contribute at a rate of 1.02% of covered salaries for all PERA participants.
 No employee contributions are required.
 The contribution requirements for the District are established under Title 24, Article 51, Part 4 of the CRS, as amended.
 The apportionment of the contribution to the HCTF is established under Title 24, Article 51, Section 208 of the CRS, as amended.
-The District's apportionment to the HCTF for the years ended December 31, 2016, 2015, and 2014 was \$38,207, \$36,735, and \$34,873, respectively, equal to the required amounts for each year.
+The District's apportionment to the HCTF for the years ended December 31, 2017, 2016, and 2015 was \$39,462, \$38,207, and \$36,735, respectively, equal to the required amounts for each year.